404adarsh/HomeWork-Alarm/README.md

 # HomeWork-Alarm 📚⏰

 HomeWork-Alarm is a complete school management platform where principals, teachers, students, and parents can stay connected.
-The system allows easy management of homework, attendance, announcements, chat, payments (recording only), and more.
+The system allows easy management of homework, attendance, announcements, chat, payments (recording only), PDF reports (via TCPDF), and more.

 ---